kylesonaty/AspNetRedisProviders/readme.md

 }
 ```

 See "Option Config Values" for a list of additional options when configuring the provider.
-For more information on managing ASP.NET Health Monitor see http://msdn.microsoft.com/en-us/library/ms178701(v=vs.85).aspx
+For more information on managing ASP.NET Output Cache Provider see the Output Cache Provider section of http://msdn.microsoft.com/en-us/library/vstudio/ms178597(v=vs.100).aspx

 ### Optional Config Values